kstudzin/pub_sub_mq/README.md

 - [ ] Start a broker system in either direct or proxy mode
 * - [ ] Create a single topic and publish at least 1,000 messages on that topic.
 Record the time each message arrives on a subscriber
 * - [ ] At end of test run, take every latency measurement you have seen so far and calculate the first quartile, the median and the third quartile.
 This tuple of (mode, count(subs), Q1, median, Q3) is the result of a single test run.
-If you don't know how to calculate quartiles look it up :-)
 - [ ] Repeat this entire process with 2,4,8,16 subscribers for both direct and proxy mode.
 You should have 8 tuples (a.k.a 8 rows) when you are done
 - [ ] Generate a line graph (INCLUDE AXIS LABELS!!) showing at least the median latency versus the number of subscribers.
 If your graphing tool supports it, generate a boxplot graph so we can see latency vs subscribers, where latency is drawn as a boxplot instead of a single number.
 If you need to generate one graph for direct mode and one graph for proxy mode that is OK, but it is preferred to put both lines (or both sets of boxplots) onto one graph next to each other